Updated on by Sarina

 Pull the needle up and then bring down the coils gently with your hand till the bullion is correctly formed in the end

 Put down the needle at B to secure the bullion knot.
 At all times make sure that the coils are even.
-If not use your fingers to smooth them and stack them properly on the thread so that they all fall neatly.
+If not use your hands to smooth them and stack them properly on the thread so that they all fall neatly.

 Sometimes it may seem as if you have made a mess.
 But the magic of bullion knots is that, however messy it may seem , it is salvageable to a beautiful bullion knot with the stroke of your hands and gentle pulls.